Follow Us On:

-Pakistan higher bureaucracy was dominated by non-Bengalis.
-The bureaucracy disliked the Nazimuddin ministry right from the beginning and considered Nazimuddin a weak administrator, who was incapable of achieving the political, administrative and constitutional tasks that the country faced.
-However, the immediate cause of the dismissal of the Nazimuddin ministry was the Anti Ahmadiya riots and food shortages which created difficulties for Nazimuddin Government.
+Pakistan’s higher bureaucracy was dominated by non-Bengalis.
+The bureaucracy disliked the Nazimuddin ministry right from the beginning and considered Nazimuddin a weak administrator, who was incapable of achieving the political, administrative, and constitutional tasks that the country faced.
+However, the immediate cause of the dismissal of the Nazimuddin ministry was the Anti-Ahmadiya riots and food shortages which created difficulties for Nazimuddin Government.

 Martial Law was imposed in Lahore to maintain the law and order situation by Ayub Khan who was Commander in Chief of the army, to control the disorder that had followed the direct action.
 Mumtaz Doltana not only retraced his earlier statement but also vacated the office of Chief Minister for Firoz Khan Noon.
-After a few days Punjab assembly passed the budget and the situation worsened for Nazimuddin, due to slashing of defense budget by one third in light of stringent financial condition.
+After a few days, the Punjab assembly passed the budget and the situation worsened for Nazimuddin, due to slashing of the defense budget by one-third in light of stringent financial conditions.
 This situation created annoyance between the military leaders for the Nizamuddin Government.
 However, Nazimuuddin still enjoyed the confidence of the constituent assembly and could defeat his opponents in the assembly.

 However, Ghulam Muhammad with the support of bureaucracy and military leadership used the discretionary power given to him by the provisional constitution and dismissed Nazimuddin.
 He was summoned by Ghulam Muhammad along with his cabinet and ordered to resign when Nazimuddin declined he was dismissed along with his cabinet.
-The Governor General had acted under section 10 of the adopted Government of India Act, thus Nazimddin became the victim of a bureaucratic military coup.
-Nazimuddin tried to resist his dismissal since he enjoyed the confidence of legislature and had also passed the budget for the year 1953-54.
-He also tried to contact the Queen in England in order to remove Ghulam Muhammad from the office of Governor General but failed to produce the desired effect.
+The Governor-General had acted under section 10 of the adopted Government of India Act, thus Nazimddin became the victim of a bureaucratic-military coup.
+Nazimuddin tried to resist his dismissal since he enjoyed the confidence of the legislature and had also passed the budget for the year 1953-54.
+He also tried to contact the Queen in England to remove Ghulam Muhammad from the office of Governor-General but failed to produce the desired effect.
 Muhammad Ali Bogra became the new Prime Minister of the country on 17th April 1953.